Generating Verifiable Chain of Thoughts from Exection-Traces: Results

 \subsection{Enhancing Instruction-Tuned Models}

-To confirm that our best-performing bi-directional data provides a specialized signal complementary to general instruction tuning, we fine-tuned existing instruct-tuned models.
-As shown in Figure \ref{fig:instruct-boost}, this provides a substantial boost, yielding a sharp \textbf{+39.9} gain on CruxEval Input for \texttt{granite-3.3-8B-instruct} and a \textbf{+21.5} gain on CruxEval Output for the already strong \texttt{Qwen2.5-Coder-7B-Instruct}, demonstrating the value of our execution-grounded data.
+To confirm our execution-grounded data provides complementary benefits to instruction tuning, we also fine-tuned instruct-tuned versions of the models.
+As shown in Figure \ref{fig:instruct-boost}, this yields a \textbf{+39.9} gain on CruxEval Input for \texttt{Granite-3.3-8B-Instruct} and a \textbf{+21.5} gain on CruxEval Output for \texttt{Qwen2.5-Coder-7B-Instruct}.